mlochbaum/Singeli/README.md

 The body of a function can be either a plain expression like `a*b` above, or can be enclosed in curly braces `{}` to allow multiple statements.
 It returns the value of the last expression.
 The return type is given with `:` following the argument list, but can often be omitted (if it's left out and the body uses braces, `=` is also optional).

 Function parameters like the `{T}` above are slightly different from arbitrary generator parameters: the function is only ever generated once for each unique set of parameters.
 Once generated, its handle is saved so that later calls return the saved function immediately (in contrast, a generator that declares a variable would make a new one each time).
 This avoids creating source code with lots of copies of functions, and also makes it possible for a function like `square{T}` to include recursion.

+The parenthesis syntax to call a function is really just a nicer way to use the `call{}` builtin generator.
+As in a generator, such a call supports [spread](#spread-syntax) arguments with `...`.

 ## Export